José Rufino Reyes y Siancas

-José Rufino Reyes y Siancas (también conocido como Jose Reyes) (November 15, 1836 – January 31, 1905) was a Dominican composer, known for writing the music in the Dominican national anthem.
+José Rufino Reyes y Siancas, also known as Jose Reyes (November 15, 1836 – January 31, 1905) was a Dominican composer, best known for composing the current Dominican national anthem.
 Among his other works are compositions of waltzes and marches.
-He also wrote secular and religious music.
+He also composed secular and religious music.

 Biography

-José Rufino Reyes was born Santo Dominigo, Dominican Republic, on November 15, 1836.
+José Rufino Reyes y Siancas was born in Santo Dominigo, Dominican Republic, on November 15, 1836.
 He was the son of Rafael Reyes, a poor retailer, and María Merced Siancas.
-They had two other children, Manuel María Reyes Siancas (b.1821) and Francisco Reyes Siancas.
+Reyes had two siblings, Manuel María Reyes Siancas (born 1821), and Francisco Reyes Siancas.
 Reyes had no formal education and was raised in cottage dwelling.
-He was a military soldier, where he studied music with the director of the military band, Juan Bautista Fonseca.
+Reyes served as a military soldier, where he first studied music, with the director of the military band, Juan Bautista Alfonseca.
 He learned various musical instruments, with primary focus on the cello.